-In sports, reaction time is an ability often overlooked.
+Reaction time is an ability often overlooked in sport.
 It simply means how fast an athlete is able to respond to a stimulus.
-For example in running: a sprint start, in tennis: returning a serve or in boxing: dodging a punch.
+Think a sprint start in running, returning a serve in tennis or dodging a punch in a boxing match.
 But that’s not all it’s good for.
 Quick reaction time is required in almost all sports and in everyday life.
 And the good news is, it’s a strength that can be improved.